 - Multipurpose batteries: Some campers find that a multipurpose battery with a high charge capacity and both USB and AC outlets is worth the additional cost and weight.
 In addition to powering your CPAP machine, a multipurpose battery can be used to charge electronic devices and run small camping appliances.

-- CPAP cleaning wipes: While CPAP cleaning wipes do not take the place of soap and water, they can be an easy way to remove dirt and dust from your CPAP mask and other machine components when you are camping in areas with limited potable water.
+- CPAP cleaning wipes: While CPAP cleaning wipes do not take the place of soap and water, they can be an easy way to remove dirt and dust from your CPAP mask and other machine components when you're camping in areas with limited potable water.
 If you use CPAP wipes while camping, bring a waterproof bag to store the used wipes until you can properly dispose of them.

 - Biodegradable camp soaps: Ordinary soaps can damage the environment, so CPAP users who wish to leave no trace should clean their CPAP equipment with biodegradable camping soap.
 However, even biodegradable soap must be disposed of according to best practices or campsite directions so that it does not negatively affect water quality, plants, or animals in the area.
 Be sure to choose a mild, nonabrasive camp soap.

-Lake or stream water that has been filtered or treated to remove contaminants may be safe to drink, but you should avoid using it in your humidifier, as it may contain minerals that can damage your equipment.
+No. Lake or stream water that has been filtered or treated to remove contaminants may be safe to drink, but you should avoid using it in your humidifier, as it may contain minerals that can damage your equipment.

 Most CPAP humidifier manufacturers recommend using distilled water, which is free of organic materials as well as salt and other minerals.
 If the amount of distilled water you’d need to bring with you is prohibitive, there are portable water distillers available in various sizes that can easily fit into an RV or even a backpack.